~This page is old. Please see our updated Resources for Lent~

 Here is a sampling of ideas from around the world some new, some from previous years, that I find myself revisiting each year.

-Or check out the resources I have listed on Pinterest for Lent Easter and Pentecost.
+Now check out the resources I have posted on Pinterest for Lent Easter and Pentecost.
 I add to these regularly so there are always new ideas to look at.

 Cabad.org has an excellent outline for a Christian Seder celebration